nweii/Blog/src/posts/2022/Real engagement - optimizing for feelings and revelation.md

 title: Real “engagement” - Optimizing for feelings in design and revelation in films
 date: 2022-08-23
 published: true
-description: Yes, product designs and entertainment media need to make money, to be functional, and (in the case of movies but not necessarily) to be entertaining.
+description: Yes, product designs & entertainment media need to make money, to be functional, and to be entertaining.
 But it’s a shame to leave it at that.
-Why should we *care?* Why is it meaningful or even just nice?
+Why should we care?
 tags:
 - design
 - film